nealcaren/fightordie/_sources/index.md

 **Edited by Neal Caren**

-This website is an ongoing effort to make available a selection of writings by W.E.B.
+This project is an ongoing effort to make available a selection of writings by W.E.B.
 Du Bois that appeared in <span style="font-variant:small-caps;">The Crisis</span>, the official journal of the NAACP.
 Du Bois founded the magazine in 1910 and regularly contributed editorials and occasional articles until 1934, when he left the NAACP.

 **Work in progress.
 If you would like to help out, please let [me](mailto:nealcaren@unc.edu) know.**